-- The Acquisition of Blood and Skin Samples from Patient Volunteers to Support Research Activities on Dermatologic and Other Diseases
+The Acquisition of Blood and Skin Samples From Normal Volunteers to Support Research Activities on Dermatologic Diseases

 Our lab is always seeking to recruit the best talent in the scientific community.
 If you are interested in joining our team, please contact us.

 Postdoctoral Fellows/Katz Scholars